-Despite the fact that accidents are potentially fatal and that highlining deaths have happened, statistics show that highlining has become a really safe sport if practiced according to safety standards.
+Despite the fact that accidents are potentially fatal and that highlining deaths have happened, statistics show that highlining has become a very safe sport if practiced according to safety standards.
 Nowadays highline systems are redundant and unlike slacklining close to the ground, the highliner simply falls into the air if mis-stepping with almost no risk of injury.
-What looks scary and dangerous from the outside has become a really safe sport with almost no limits.
+What looks scary and dangerous from the outside has become a very safe sport with almost no limits.

-What is Highlining: the definition and it’s types
+What is Highlining: Definition and Types

 When we speak of highline, we speak about walking slacklines that are rigged on such a height that it would be lethal to fall off.